-The results are in and most clients find value in exploring their project in virtual reality (VR).
+Many clients find value in exploring their projects in virtual reality (VR).

-The application of VR in the AEC industry empowers clients to explore the areas in the project that are important to them – at their own speed and in a way more natural than looking at 2D prints and static renderings.
-This visualization tool can help to expedite client buy-in of a proposed design solution and instill confidence in the quality and progress of the design team.
+The application of VR in the AEC industry empowers clients to explore the areas in the project that are important to them, at their own speed, and in a way more natural than only looking at 2D plans and static renderings.
+This visualization experience can help to expedite client buy-in of a proposed design solution and instill confidence in the quality and progress of the design team.